-If you can, have your own pre-listing home inspection by done a licensed NH inspector.
+Having a pre-listing home inspection by a licensed NH inspector, can be a smart move.
 Sellers who take this step have far fewer inspection issues than those that don't.
 A plus is that IF an issue does come up after your buyer's inspection, you will have a qualified and knowledgeable partner in your corner.

 There are circumstances whereby an owner cannot manage to do things that will have an impact on the property's value.

-Your agent will sit help you figure out how to overcome these hurdles to bring you to a successful close.
+Your agent will sit down and help you figure out how to overcome these hurdles to bring you to a successful close.
 We look forward to assisting you.